 The Symphony enters its third sold-out season at the Performing Arts Center and adds a fifth Classics concert to its already impressive musical season.

 Bridging the Centuries is the theme for the 39th Symphony Season and Dr. Craig Russell is commissioned once again, this time to compose a Rhapsody for Horn and Orchestra.
 Written specifically with horn player Richard Todd in mind, a concert and a recording are planned for the Spring of 2000.

-The San Luis Obispo Symphony celebrates its 40th Anniversary Season!
-Beginning with a gala opening night at the Performing Arts Center and culminating with a performance at New York's Carnegie Hall in April, 2001.
+San Luis Obispo Symphony celebrates its 40th Anniversary Season, beginning with a gala opening night at the Performing Arts Center and culminating with a performance at New York's Carnegie Hall in April 2001.